SillyDev2026/Bnum5/README.md

   ↓
 canonical Bnum
   ↓
-lowercase core / Into hot paths
+lowercase core / raw-kernel-backed hot paths
+  ↓
+Into API when allocation matters
   ↓
 format only when needed
 ```